Frequently Asked Questions (FAQs) about discharge, follow-up and growing up in times of COVID-19:

 As all respiratory viral infections are transmitted by tiny droplets in the air, COVID-19 precautions are effective against all of them: Face masks, hand washing, social distancing.
 Avoid mass gatherings, including large family reunions.

 RSV is common from November to March, but it creates symptoms severe enough to warrant hospital admissions only in infants.
 There is a passive vaccination available for very preterm infants with some kind of bronchopulmonary dysplasia who experience the first RSV season of their life.
 Flu, on the other hand, is rather dangerous for elderly people, for whom active immunization is highly recommended.
 Elderly people are also the most vulnerable to COVID-19 (shrugged off by the vast majority of children) and therefore in desperate need for a vaccine.

 (Source: EFCNI in collaboration with Professor Christoph Bührer, Medical Director Department of Neonatology, Charité Berlin)

-The WHO does not recommend the vaccine for persons under the age of 18 years, pending the results of further studies.
-None of the vaccines which are currently available or are being developed have been tested in children, so nobody can tell whether they would be harmful or beneficial for newborn infants.
+CDC and the STIKO do not recommend the vaccine for persons under the age of 12 years, pending the results of further studies.
+None of the vaccines which are currently available or are being developed have been tested in younger children, so nobody can tell whether they would be harmful or beneficial for newborn infants.

 More Frequently Asked Questions (FAQs) about newborn and maternal health: